hawkfish/textform/docs/transforms/divide.rst

         :type: str

         The output column receiving the values that pass the predicate.
+        It cannot overwrite existing columns, so use :py:class:`Drop` to remove unwanted columns.

     .. py:attribute:: failed
         :type: str

         The output column receiving the values that fail the predicate.
+        It cannot overwrite existing columns, so use :py:class:`Drop` to remove unwanted columns.

     .. py:attribute:: predicate
         :type: str or callable